 They understand the dynamics of their organisation; how people relate to each other, and the dominant dynamic or culture which is in place.
 If their organisation is a caring sharing one, for example, they know what the big no-nos are which might shatter the brand it has consciously or unconsciously developed.

 Understanding the business goals and objectives inside out

-They know how their CEO and the Board ticks and they are committed to helping the business become a success because they share the vision and values of the organisation.
-They are able to link their metrics to the overall business objectives so that the difference they make is clear.
+They know how their CEO and the Board tick and they are committed to helping the business become a success because they share the vision and values of the organisation.
+They can link their metrics to the overall business objectives so that the difference they make is clear.

 Talking the company’s language

 They make sure that the products they develop and the frameworks they set out include the right information and are in a format which is understood by everyone.
 Most importantly, they know how to get them to people in the right way so they absorb them.

 If an HR professional does not understand the basic psychological makeup of individuals and teams then they will struggle.
 Why?
 HR will struggle because it is no longer tenable.
 If you want to be ahead of the game, you must understand people.
 It is no longer tenable to introduce one-size-fits-all processes and policies to manage, engage and enthuse people.
 You need to understand the profile of your teams and individuals.
 This is so you can better understand how to communicate and engage them.
 Great HR professionals know how people tick.
 They understand how to motivate people.
 They get the dynamic of why some people will never be motivated unless you pivot them in a certain way.

 They know that people are the organisation’s greatest resource, and so they create opportunities to engage, motivate and inspire them.